dvhb/dvhb-hybrid/docs/tutorial.rst

         pass

-There need to create a `tutorial/users/amodels.py` with `User` model based on `dvhb_hybrid.amodels.Model`.
+It’s necessary to create a `tutorial/users/amodels.py` with `User` model based on `dvhb_hybrid.amodels.Model`.
-It needs to work with model from asyncio.
+It needs to work with the model from asyncio.
 This model will be loaded by `dvhb_hybrid.amodels.AppModels` and used to access the data from async functions.

 .. code-block:: python